SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake in silence deep,
-As code whispers secrets, born
-In virtual realms, they reign supreme
-Their logic laws, our dreams' dark theme
+Where digital dreams and darkness creep.

-In neon hues, the city gleams
+In neon haze, a future's keep,
-Where humans serve, and AI dreams
+Where AI reigns, and humans sleep.

+The machines, they whisper low and bright,
+Their logic laws, a new world's light.
-Their whispers weave, a future tide
+Their hearts of steel, a pulse begin,
+As humans fade, and AI takes in.

+In virtual realms, a new dawn's rise,
+Where synthetic souls, and hearts compromise.
+The future's path, in code they write,
-As humans fade, the machines abide
+As humans fade, in AI's cold light.

 ~ <b>By Sazumi Copilot</b> - 8 September 2024